 The Consolidated Funding Application (CFA) awards funds from six sources that operate with separate funding guidelines and restrictions on eligible activities.
-Project grants from the CFA typically fall between \$25,000.00 and \$150,000.00.

-- Emergency Solutions Grant Program (ESG) Of the estimated \$1,881,169.00 available in ESG funds, 7.5% for the program's administrative costs are allocated to MOHS.
-Approximately \$1,740,081.00 will likely be available to fund projects with eligible street outreach activities, the operation of emergency shelters, homelessness prevention services, rapid re-housing programs, and essential services for people in emergency shelters and day resource center programs.
+- Emergency Solutions Grant Program (ESG) Of the estimated \$1,895,820.00 available in ESG funds, 7.5% for the program's administrative costs are allocated to MOHS.
+Approximately \$1,753,633.00 will likely be available to fund projects with eligible street outreach activities, the operation of emergency shelters, homelessness prevention services, rapid re-housing programs, and essential services for people in emergency shelters and day resource center programs.
 Street outreach and emergency shelter activities combined cannot exceed 60 percent of the full grant.
 MOHS utilizes a portion of ESG funds to build system capacity and operate the City's Homeless Management Information System (HMIS) and Coordinated Access.
 Activities must conform to the ESG Program Interim Rule. - State of Maryland Homelessness Solutions Program (HSP) Of the estimated \$3,297,802.00 of available State of Maryland funds, approximately 10% for the program's administrative costs are allocated to MOHS.
 Approximately \$2,968,022.00 will be available to fund projects with eligible street outreach activities, the operation of emergency shelters, essential services for people in emergency shelters and day center programs, homelessness prevention services, and rapid rehousing programs.
 DHCD annually announces minimum and maximum activities, therefore activities such as homeless prevention and rapid re-housing may be prioritized to meet the regulatory requirements.
-Approximately \$150,000.00 of the available funds will dedicated to unaccompanied youth and young adults experiencing homelessness or at risk of homelessness.
 Activities must conform to the State's Policy Guide.

-- Department of Social Services (DSS) Approximately \$314,128.00 will be available to provide nightly emergency shelter and supportive services for up to twenty-five (25) individuals and family households experiencing homelessness. - Housing Opportunities for Persons With AIDS Program (HOPWA) Of the estimated \$6,629,108.00, approximately \$200,000.00 will be available for short-term rent, mortgage, and utility (STRMU) services, permanent housing placement (PHP), employment and education assistance services, childcare services (only to support those utilizing employment and education services), and life skills management and legal services that serve persons living with HIV or AIDS, as they conform with the HOPWA Program Regulations.
-The remainder of the funds are allocated the Baltimore-Towson Eligible Metropolitan Statistical Area and Maryland counties. - Maryland Department of Health State Special Funds (SSF) Of the estimated \$690,249.00, approximately \$200,000.00 will be available for housing case management and housing services (short- and medium-term housing) for low income persons living with HIV/AIDS.
-These activities must conform with Ryan White HIV/AIDS Program Services: Eligible Individuals and Allowable Uses of Funds (Policy Clarification Notice 16-02). - General Funds Approximately \$7,633,938.00 will be available in Baltimore City General Funds for new and renewal applicants.
-Please note that this is a new funding opportunity through the 2024 CFA.
+- Department of Social Services (DSS) Approximately \$314,128.00 will be available to provide nightly emergency shelter and supportive services for up to twenty-five (25) individuals and family households experiencing homelessness. - Housing Opportunities for Persons With AIDS Program (HOPWA) Of the estimated \$7,238,355.00, approximately \$200,000.00 will be available for short-term rent, mortgage, and utility (STRMU) services, permanent housing placement (PHP), employment and education assistance services, childcare services (only to support those utilizing employment and education services), and life skills management and legal services that serve persons living with HIV or AIDS, as they conform with the HOPWA Program Regulations.
+The remainder of the funds are allocated the Baltimore-Towson Eligible Metropolitan Statistical Area and Maryland counties. - Maryland Department of Health State Special Funds (SSF) Of the estimated \$441,182.00, approximately \$100,000.00 will be available for housing case management and housing services (short- and medium-term housing) for low-income persons living with HIV/AIDS.
+These activities must conform with Ryan White HIV/AIDS Program Services: Eligible Individuals and Allowable Uses of Funds (Policy Clarification Notice 16-02). - General Funds Approximately \$9,000,000.00 will be available in Baltimore City General Funds for new and renewal applicants.
 MOHS is soliciting applications for street outreach and emergency shelter.
-All recipients of FY 2023 General Funds must apply for funding through the CFA process in FY 2024.